 At the very end, you’ll see the park’s current icon, the Chinese Theater, which is now home to Mickey and Minnie’s Runaway Railway.

 To the left of Hollywood Boulevard is Echo Lake.
 The first thing that’s immediately apparent is Gertie, the giant dinosaur in the middle of the lake.

 Echo Lake has two very popular restaurants in the 50’s Prime Time Cafe and Hollywood & Vine.
-Both worth visiting, but we are particularly fond of 50’s Prime Time.
+Both are worth visiting, but we are particularly fond of 50’s Prime Time.

-Can’t miss attractions on the far side of the lake include the Indiana Jones Stunt Spectacular show and Star Tours: The Adventures Continue, a big hit with Star Wars fans, but only a taste of what is to come.
+Can’t-miss attractions on the far side of the lake include the Indiana Jones Stunt Spectacular show and Star Tours: The Adventures Continue, a big hit with Star Wars fans, but only a taste of what is to come.